romkatv/powerlevel10k/README.md

 if `POWERLEVEL9K_EXPERIMENTAL_TIME_REALTIME` is set to `true`.
 This is used to trigger prompt refresh every second.

-### Does Powerlevel10k always render exactly the same prompt with the same config?
+### Does Powerlevel10k always render exactly the same prompt as Powerlevel9k given the same config?

 This is the goal.
 You should be able to switch between Powerlevel9k and Powerlevel10k with no visible changes except for performance.
 There are, however, several differences.